ExtReMLapin/ft_malloc/README.md

 First project working with low-level access to the memory, handeling the malloc function myself, preventing any fragmentation by filling ram "holes" after data was freed

+code looks like shit because we are supposed to follow retarded rules at school (less than 25 lines funcs ets, fkin bullshit)

 ignoring laws of physic since 2018